manoadamro/flapi/README.md

 ## AnyOf(...)

-Considers the check passed if any of the defined rules pass
+Considers the check passed if any of the defined core pass

 ```python